StartBootstrap/startbootstrap-clean-blog-jekyll/seminar/index.md

 **Who can attend?**

 Everyone is welcome to attend, but you have to register to get the links to attend the seminars.
-You can register by sending an email to manjil@saikia.in, mentioning your name and affiliation (if any).
+You can register by filling [in this form](https://forms.office.com/Pages/ResponsePage.aspx?id=TMed1p1reUOCSt_owRbqYpGWPpPueOhKgz_4Mo1dioBURFVKRk1INVc0TTk4U0VXWkJBMUMyRDZPMi4u).

 **Who can give a talk?**

-At the moment we are encouraging only PhD students, postdocs and young faculty members either from Assam or living in Assam to give talks.
+At the moment we are encouraging only PhD students, postdocs and young faculty members either to give talks.
 If you are interested in giving a talk, please send an email to manjil@saikia.in or parama@gonitsora.com.

+**Are the talks meant for a general audience?**

+Yes, but this is a research seminar.
+We ask the speakers to spend at least 30% of their time on introduction and motivation of the topic which should be understandable for someone with a Masters level education in mathematics.

+**How long is a talk?**

+The talks are between 45-60 minutes, followed by discussions.
+We leave the discussions open ended and usually spend about 60 minutes after the talk just chatting with each other about various topics related to mathematics.

+**Why was this series started?**

+The primary aim was to know the different type of work being done by young mathematicians and to also look for oppurtunities for collaborative work.

 **Will there be any certificate for attending?**

 No.

+**Are there recordings of the talk?**

+No. Only the speaker has access to recordings of their own talks.
+The speakers can decide to make them public if they wish to.